leonidgarin/TIDE/README.md

 - Fix visual representation of bin brackets
 - Add multiprocessing to bins calculation
 - Write more tests
-- Modify transform: if value is not presented in bins, then keep it as is/transform as missing/transform as worst
 - Mandatory missing as worst/best when no missing values in column (add parameter)
 - Cover case when cont bin contains only one unique value